Story Hour with Shaleen

 Chair Yoga

-Join Tina for a chair yoga class designed for people of all ages and stages.
 Chair yoga is a gentle practice in which postures are performed while seated and/or with the aid of a chair.
 This is a great practice for those who find a typical yoga session too challenging but would still like to improve fitness, flexibility, balance and coordination.

-Yoga with Tina Rice (inside)
+Yoga with Tina Rice (Inside)

 Join Tina Rice of Yoga Me Happy CT for yoga inside!